-5b and Figure 6c).
-During the following drier periods (P2 and P3) the bottom part of the hillslopes started eroding resulting in a soil distribution where the middle part of the hillslope shows the deepest soil (the mid-slope depression; Figure 5 and 6).
-Simulated fluvial sediment transport led to a somewhat unusual soil distribution in which soil is thickest at the interfluve (Figure 4).
+- 5 Simulated fluvial sediment transport led to a somewhat unusual soil distribution in which soil is thickest at the interfluve (Figure 4).
 Hints of this kind of soil distribution are evident in the Lehavim LTER site (e.g. north sections of both northwest and southeast facing hillslopes; Figure 2) but are not as prominent as the S1 simulation predicted.
 Diffusive transport tended to produce localized deep deposition features at the bottom of the hillslopes.
-Evidence of this type of soil distribution can also be seen in this field-site (primarily on the southeast facing hillslope; Figure 2) though not as deep and localized as the S2 simulation (diffusive only sediment transport; Figure 5) produced.
+Evidence of this type of soil distribution can also be seen in this field-site (primarily on the southeast facing hillslope; Figure 2) though not as deep and localized as the - 10 S2 simulation (diffusive only sediment transport; Figure 5) produced.
 Only by simulating both fluvial and diffusive transport mechanisms can the model correctly simulate the observed soil distribution.
-Even though simulating both fluvial and diffusive sediment transport is common practice in many landscape-evolution models (Tucker and Hancock, 2010), the interaction between them is often uncertain (Hancock et al., 2002), particularly under unique circumstances like in this field-site: fine-grained aeolian-dominated soils with high degree of temporal variation in soil supply.

-Cohen et al., (2015) used the mARM5D model to investigate the differences between bedrock and aeolian dominated soilscape evolution.
-While the results of that study cannot be directly compared to our results (due to differences in simulation domains and parameterization), they help support some of the assertions proposed by this study.
+Even though simulating both fluvial and diffusive sediment transport is common practice in many landscape-evolution models (Tucker and Hancock, 2010), the interaction between them is often uncertain (Hancock et al., 2002), particularly under unique circumstances like in this field-site: fine-grained aeolian-dominated soils with high degree of temporal variation in soil supply. - 15 Cohen et al., (2015) used the mARM5D model to investigate the differences between bedrock and aeolian dominated soilscape evolution.
+While the results of that study cannot be directly compared to the results presented in this paper (due to differences in simulation domains and parameterization), they help support some of the assertions proposed by this study.
 The results in this paper show that different parts of the hillslopes tend to be dominated by one of the two transport mechanisms; diffusion at the top and fluvial at the bottom.
-Cohen et al., (2015) found an opposite trend for bedrock weathering dominated soilscapes.
+Cohen et al., (2015), found an opposite trend for bedrock - 20 weathering dominated soilscapes.
 In bedrock weathering dominated soilscapes heterogeneity in PSD along the soil profile and selective entrainment by overland flow will result in less erosive (armoured) surface in response to increasing fluvial rates.
 Therefore increases in runoff rates downslope will not yield a considerable increase in sediment transport (rather an increasingly coarse, source-limited, surface).
-In aeolian dominated soilscapes the absence of such a mechanism means that increasing runoff downslope will, in the absence of other factors, result in increasing fluvial transport rates downslopes hence the dominance of this transport mechanism at the bottom part of aeolian dominated hillslopes.
+In aeolian dominated soilscapes the absence of such a mechanism means that increasing runoff downslope will, in the absence of other factors, result in increasing fluvial transport rates downslopes hence the dominance of this transport mechanism at the bottom part of aeolian dominated hillslopes. - 25 hence the dominance of this transport mechanism at the bottom part of aeolian dominated hillslopes.
 In Cohen et al. (2015) we have also found that heterogeneity in soil distribution, derived from dominance of one of the two sediment transport mechanism, were considerably more pronounced in aeolian-dominated soilscapes.
 Generally, fluvial sediment transport in bedrock weathering dominated soilscapes, given enough time and pedoturbation stability, will lead to a source-limited flow regime which is in equilibrium with soil production rates (and thus soil depth; Cohen et al., 2015).
-This helps explain the patchy soil distribution in aeolian-dominated soilscapes and support our assertion in Cohen et al. (2015) that aeolian dominated soilscapes are more responsive (susceptible) to environmental changes.

-Diffusion rate for this field site was found (based on an extensive parametric study) to have a weak and nonlinear relationship, with topographic slope (β =0.1 in Eq.
+This - 30 helps explain the patchy soil distribution in aeolian-dominated soilscapes and support our assertion in Cohen et al. (2015) that aeolian dominated soilscapes are more responsive (susceptible) to environmental changes.
+Diffusion rate for this field site was found (based on an extensive parametric study) to have a weak and nonlinear relationship with topographic slope (β =0.1 in Eq.
 4).
 Similarly, the relationship between contributing area and discharge (Eq.
-2) was found to be a weak and nonlinear relationship (n_e =0.1).
-These differ from the usual assumption of linearity and may be due to the aeolian characteristics of the site's soilscape (fine PSD, absence of armouring mechanism, etc.) or more likely, may be attributed to the relatively steep and concave-down (increase in gradient downslope) characteristics of this field site,
+2) was found to be a weak and nonlinear relationship (n4=0.1).
+These differ from the usual assumption of linearity_w and may

-Moved down [1]: The results show that different parts of the hillslopes tend to be dominated by one of the two transport mechanisms; diffusion at the top and fluvial at the bottom.

-Deleted: In

-Formatted: Not Highlight Sagy Cohen 6/17/2016 2:09 PM

-Moved (insertion) [1]

-Deleted: we

-Deleted: to have a weak and nonlinear relationship

-Formatted: Subscript, Not Highlight

-Deleted: This
+Sagy Cohen 11/21/2016 11:20 AM Deleted: The results